maxwellkoome/maxwellkoome.github.io/index.md

 ---
 layout: single
 title: "Welcome"
-excerpt: "A curated showcase of my skills, experience, and projects in cybersecurity and technology, built for employers, collaborators, and lifelong learners."
+excerpt: "A professional, curated showcase of my experience, skills, and projects in technology and cybersecurity, tailored for employers, collaborators, and lifelong learners."
 permalink: /
 author_profile: true
 header: